viki3d/mongodb-on-aws-react-atlas-realm-app/README.md

 --------------------------------------------------------------------------------
 exports = async function(fname, lname){

-  // Find the name of the MongoDB service to use (see "Linked Data Sources" tab) var serviceName = "mongodb-atlas";
+  // Find the name of the MongoDB service to use var serviceName = "mongodb-atlas";

   // Update these to reflect your db/collection